Cedar Park Middle vs Leander Middle: Leander ISD Comparison

 What is Cedar Park Middle’s TEA rating?

-Cedar Park Middle received an overall B rating with a score of 84 out of 100 from the Texas Education Agency in 2025.
+Cedar Park Middle received an overall A rating from the Texas Education Agency in 2025.

 What is Leander Middle’s TEA rating?

-Leander Middle received an overall B rating with a score of 89 out of 100 from the Texas Education Agency in 2025, including an A in Closing the Gaps.
+Leander Middle received an overall B rating from the Texas Education Agency in 2025, including an A in Closing the Gaps.

 Are Cedar Park Middle and Leander Middle in the same district?